project-akri/akri/docs/extensibility.md

 Here, we will create a Discovery Handler to discover **HTTP-based devices** that publish random sensor data.

-Any Docker-compatible container registry will work for hosting the containers being used in this example (dockerhub, Github Container Registry, Azure Container Registry, etc).
+Any Docker-compatible container registry will work for hosting the containers being used in this example (Docker Hub, Github Container Registry, Azure Container Registry, etc).
 Here, we are using the [GitHub Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/).
 You can follow the [getting started guide here to enable it for